 The establishment of the QCC is in support of the Good people.
 Good jobs: Queensland Workforce Strategy 2022-2032 – the first whole-of-government workforce strategy delivered by the Queensland Government.
 The strategy is a 10-year plan to provide the strategic foundation for government to work with industry, business, community and government stakeholders to develop a strong and skilled workforce.

-Good news!
-The application period for the Queensland Health and Community Services Workforce Development project will now be extended to
+The application period for the Queensland Health and

 ACTION LEARNING ACTIVITIES